2023 Best History Schools in the Great Lakes Region

 Read full report on History at University of Illinois at Urbana-Champaign

 Ashland University came in at #6 in this year’s edition of the Best History Schools in the Great Lakes Region ranking.
-Located in the fringe town of Ashland, Ashland is a private not-for-profit school with a small student population.
+Located in the fringe town of Ashland, Ashland is a private not-for-profit college with a small student population.

 History majors at Ashland take out an average of $27,000 in student loans while working on their egree.